wolfgangasdf/reftool5/README.md

 ### How to run ###

-[Download the zip](https://github.com/wolfgangasdf/reftool5/releases), extract it somewhere and double-click the app (Mac) or `bin/reftool5.bat` (Windows) or `bin/reftool5` (Linux).
+* [Download the zip](https://github.com/wolfgangasdf/reftool5/releases), extract it somewhere and double-click the app (Mac) or
+  `bin/reftool5.bat` (Windows) or `bin/reftool5` (Linux).
+* Install the Google Chrome plugin to import a displayed pdf.

 Everything should be self-explanatory (watch out for tooltips) and if you create a new "reftool data dir", the database is populated with a few demo topics and articles.